List the first four terms of each sequence whose general term is ... | Study Prep in Pearson+

 1

-Identify the type of sequence you are working with.
+Since the problem is about sequences, start by identifying the type of sequence you are dealing with.
 Common types include arithmetic sequences (where each term increases by a constant difference) and geometric sequences (where each term is multiplied by a constant ratio).

 Watch next